bp/resqpy/docs/tutorial/grid_properties.rst

 .. code-block:: python
     facies_name = lookup_table.get_string(2)

-To go in the opposite direction, ie. discover the integer value for a given string, use:
+To go in the opposite direction, i.e. discover the integer value for a given string, use:

 .. code-block:: python
     facies_int_for_mouthbar = lookup_table.get_index_for_string('MOUTHBAR')